-If you have both arranged services from us and a Direct Payment, there are two ways you will pay your contribution depending on how you manage your services:
+If you have both arranged services from us and Direct Payments, there are two ways you will pay your contribution depending on how you manage your services:

-- Pay into your Direct Payment bank account if your Direct Payment is more than your arranged services.
+- Pay into your Direct Payments bank account if your Direct Payments are more than your arranged services.

-- Where your arranged services are more than the Direct Payment, an invoice for your contribution will be sent to you.
+- Where your arranged services are more than the Direct Payments, an invoice for your contribution will be sent to you.